Lifecycle Management Integration Guide

 Mobile Security Object (MSO) Renewal

-Digital credentials issued to a ID Wallet include ISO data groups with a Mobile Security Object (MSO) to ensure freshness.
+Digital Credentials issued to a iD Wallet include ISO data groups with a Mobile Security Object (MSO) to ensure freshness.
 The MSO includes a Time-To-Live (TTL), which defaults to 30 days.
 After that period, the MSO is no longer valid.

-Digital wallets detect expiration automatically.
+Digital wallets detect MSO expiration automatically.

 No action from the Issuer or user is required to initiate MSO renewal.

-MSO renewal provisioning is triggered when the ID Wallet detects that the current Mobile Security Object (MSO) is expired or close to expiration.
+MSO renewal provisioning is triggered when the iD Wallet detects that the current Mobile Security Object (MSO) is expired or close to expiration.
 The expiration check is triggered when the app starts and whenever the credential is presented for verification.

-If the MSO has expired, the ID Wallet apps call the IDEMIA DC platform and request an asynchronous MSO renewal.
+If the MSO has expired, the iD Wallet apps call the IDEMIA DC platform and request an asynchronous MSO renewal.
 This process checks salt configuration, validate sent Merkle Tree, refreshes the MSO and issues the updated MSO.

 MSO renewal provisioning may emit the following events: